minkeymouse/nowcasting-kr/WORKFLOW.md

 - outputs/ : directory containing experiment results from @run_experiment.sh
 - config/ : Hydra YAML configs in config/experiment/, config/model/, config/series/
 - DDFM_COMPARISON.md : Comparison of original ddfm implementation and dfm-python
+- @BENCHMARK_REPORT.md : Benchmark report that our report should focus on.
+This is report from another co-researcher that our report should consolidate and maintain the same experiment configuration.

 # Iteration Steps